MaxBasev/Old-Blog-maxbasev-com/content/blog/Shame.md

+---
+path: /Shame
+title: Shame
+date: 2020-05-11
+tags: ["MyLife", "2020"]
+excerpt: Have you ever said anything stupid and then been embarrassed?
+Anyway, I’ve had it.
+Did you remember those moments a year later?
+Or two years later?
+Or even ten years?
+Why does that happen?
+---

 > Shame is a soul eating emotion.
-© Carl Gustav Jung
+> © Carl Gustav Jung

 ## Part 1.
 What am I talking about?

 Have you ever said anything stupid and then been embarrassed?
 Anyway, I’ve had it.
 Did you remember those moments a year later?
 Or two years later?
 Or even ten years?
 Why does that happen?
 I don’t know about you, but I’ve had it a few times.
 They say, “Modesty adorns a man,” I’m not sure.
 I don’t think modesty is the only thing that gets in the way.
 Modesty and shame are not synonymous, but one follows the other.

 It’s probably the country I live in.
 We have the most impudent and immodest people who succeed simply because they step on people and they don’t care about moral and social principles.
 And I was brought up differently.
 What am I supposed to do now?!